Azure-Agst/K3S-Notes/README.md

     privateKeySecretRef:
       name: letsencrypt-prod
     solvers:
-    - http01:
-        ingress:
-          class: traefik
+      #...
 ---
 ```

-Apply the file, and you should now have two cert issuers that use certbot's prod and staging servers respectively!
+Apply the file, and you should now have two cert issuers that use certbot's staging and prod ACME servers respectively!

+### 4.4) Configuring an HTTPS Redirect

 While we're here, we should really configure a redirect to force our traffic to use HTTPS.
 Here's a hack: